Thiourea: Precursor to heterocycles

 Thiourea is a building block for many heterocycles.
 It is a precursor to pyrimidine derivatives via condensation with β-dicarbonyl compounds.

 Similarly, aminothiazoles can be synthesized by the reaction of α-haloketones and thiourea.

 The pharmaceuticals thiobarbituric acid and sulfathiazole are prepared using thiourea.
 4-Amino-3-hydrazino-5-mercapto-1,2,4-triazole is prepared by the reaction of thiourea and hydrazine.

 With metals

 Being a soft nucleophile, thiourea has an affinity for metal ions, forming coordination complexes.
 Representative is [Tc(SC(NH2)2]6]Cl3.
 One practical consequence of its affinity for metals, thiourea is used as a silver polish.
 Another potential application is the use of thiourea as a lixiviant for gold and silver leaching, bypassing the steps of cyanide use and smelting.

 Thiourea is a reagent in the Kurnakov test used to differentiate cis- and trans- isomers of certain square planar platinum complexes.
 The reaction was discovered in 1893 by Russian chemist Nikolai Kurnakov and is still performed as an assay for compounds of this type.

 Safety

 The for thiourea is 125 mg/kg for rats (oral).

 A goitrogenic effect (enlargement of the thyroid gland) has been reported for chronic exposure, reflecting the ability of thiourea to interfere with iodide uptake.

+"Thiourea and its metabolites (probably oxidized thiourea) are tumorigenic and cause lung edema."